tyntec/api-collection/chat-api/v2/README.md

 Using the channel requires you to request a viber id from tyntec.

-### Video on rich templates
+### WhatsApp - Interactive templates

-It's now possible to send as well videos in the header component of rich templates.
+With this release the API supports requesting and sending interactive templates.

+These templates can provide up to 3 quick reply buttons or 2 call to action buttons (URL and phone number).

+The quick reply buttons can be charged with a custom payload that is send back in the new event `MoMessage::Postback` when a user clicks on the button.

-### Text on rich notification templates
+### WhatsApp - New content types on rich templates

-It's now possible to send as well text with a parameter in the header component of rich templates.
+This release enables the following content types in the header component of rich templates:

+ - text
+ - video
+ - location

 ## Changes